-While holding the <□> button, press the shutter button halfway to focus on the subject, and then press it all the way down.
+While holding the ⟨□]> button, press the shutter button halfway to focus on the subject, and then press it all the way down.

-- The zoom factor cannot be adjusted by pressing the <\□

-button (□

-button button.

-- Changing the composition of the shot significantly or making other adjustments may reduce the effectiveness of image stabilization.
+- The zoom factor cannot be adjusted by pressing the $\langle \Box \rangle$ button (\Box 56) while you are holding down the $\langle \Box \rangle$ button. - Changing the composition of the shot significantly or making other adjustments may reduce the effectiveness of image stabilization.
 In this case, [□] will be shown in gray.
-If this occurs, release the <□> button, compose the shot, and then press it again.

-- Correct movie shooting is not possible if you start shooting a

-movie while holding down the <

-button, because the shot

-composition may be changed as the level of image stabilization
+If this occurs, release the <□> button. compose the shot, and then press it again. - Correct movie shooting is not possible if you start shooting a movie while holding down the <□> button, because the shot composition may be changed as the level of image stabilization changes.

-changes.

-- To fine-tune the size of subjects gradually, move the zoom lever while holding down the <□> button.
+- Although no image stabilization icon is shown while you are holding down the <☐→ button, optimal image stabilization will be applied when you press the shutter button halfway. - To fine-tune the size of subjects gradually, move the zoom lever while holding down the <□> button.